Selective Randomization Inference for Adaptive Experiments: Adaptive Multi-stage Experiments

-We consider a adaptive study with $K$ stages and $L+1$ different treatments (e.g.\ drugs, dosages, policies, etc.) that are enumerated from $0$ to $L \geq 1$.
+Consider an adaptive study with $K$ stages and $L+1$ different treatments (e.g.\ drugs, dosages, policies) that are enumerated from $0$ to $L \geq 1$.
 Denote $[K] := \{1,\ldots,K\},\, [0]:=\emptyset$, and we will use $k\in [K]$ to denote an arbitrary stage and $l \in \{0,\ldots,L\}$ an arbitrary treatment.
-At every stage, both the recruitment of participants and the treatment assignment mechanism may depend on the data observed in previous stages.
-Our assumptions can be visualized by the directed acyclic graph in \Cref{fig:dag} for $K = 2$ stages.
-Next, we describe the setup more closely.
+At every stage, both the recruitment of participants and the treatment assignment mechanism may depend on data from previous stages. \revc{In order to visually describe the relationships of the involved variables both within and between stages, we employ directed acyclic graphs (DAGs).
+For instance, the graph in Figure~\ref{fig:dag} depicts an adaptive experiment with $K=2$ stages, like Example~\ref{ex:enrichment}.
+Directed edges like $X_{R_1} \rightarrow Z_1$ can be interpreted as ``$X_{R_1}$ influences $Z_1$'' or ``$Z_1$ is a function of $X_{R_1}$''.
+In essence, Figure~\ref{fig:dag} is a mathematical formalization of the schematic in Figure~\ref{fig:trial-pictogram}.
+We return to these graphical models at the end of this section, but first, we describe the setup more closely.}

-We assume participants are recruited from a pool of $n$ units.
-For each candidate $i \in [n]$, we assume some covariate information $X_i$ would become available if the candidate is recruited, and let us denote $X := (X_i)_{i\in [n]}$.
-Following the Neyman-Rubin causal model, the causal effect of a treatment~$l$ on a unit~$i$ is described using the potential outcome $Y_i(l)$.
-Let $Y_i(\cdot) := (Y_i(l))_{l \in \{0,\dots,L\}}$ denote all the potential outcomes of participant $i$, and let $Y(\cdot) := (Y_i(\cdot))_{i \in [n]}$.
-Here, we implicitly make the familiar assumption of ``no interference'', meaning the potential outcomes of one unit does not depend on the treatments received by the other units.
+We assume participants are recruited from a pool of $n$ units, \revc{e.g.\ all people registered with a health service or all patients in a hospital during a certain time period}.
+For each candidate $i \in [n]$, we assume some covariate~$X_i$ would become available if the candidate is recruited; let us denote $X := (X_i)_{i\in [n]}$.
+Following the Neyman-Rubin causal model, the causal effect of a treatment~$l$ on a unit~$i$ is described using the potential outcome~$Y_i(l)$.
+Let $Y_i(\cdot) := (Y_i(l))_{l \in \{0,\dots,L\}}$ denote all the potential outcomes of participant~$i$, and let $Y(\cdot) := (Y_i(\cdot))_{i \in [n]}$.
+Here, we implicitly make the familiar assumption of ``no interference'', meaning the potential outcomes of one unit do not depend on the treatments received by the other units.
 Finally, for a subset $I\subseteq [n]$ of units, we use the notations $X_I := (X_i)_{i \in I}$ and $Y_I(\cdot) := (Y_i(\cdot))_{i \in I}$ .
-We refer the reader to \textcite{imbens2015causal} for a comprehensive introduction to the Neyman-Rubin potential outcomes model.
+We refer the reader to \textcite{imbens2015causal} for a comprehensive introduction to the Neyman-Rubin potential outcomes model. \revc{In Example~\ref{ex:enrichment}, there are two stages and we study two treatments (the new therapy and a placebo); hence, $K=2$ and $L=1$.
+For every unit $i$ participating in the study, the corresponding covariates $X_i$ include the genetic risk score and the potential outcomes $Y_i(0)$ and $Y_i(1)$ describe the patient's outcome, such as blood pressure or cholesterol level, under the placebo and the new therapy, respectively.}